 - Punish or remove the offender from the community

 - Protect the community

 Criminal cases involve hiring the service of criminal defence lawyers.
 They represent the accused in all legal undertakings.
 Also, they are expected to be experts in criminal law and should use their legal know-how to ensure that the rights of the accused are not violated.
 On the other hand, the parties in civil cases are represented by lawyers that specialise in civil laws.
 They are expected to use their knowledge to help their clients achieve their desired outcomes.

 Are Criminal Defence Lawyers Needed in Criminal Cases?

-As mentioned, the service of criminal defence lawyers is needed when a person is accused of committing a criminal offence, and a criminal case is filed in court.
+As mentioned, the service of criminal defence lawyers is needed when a person is accused of committing a criminal code, and a criminal case is filed in court.
 Typically, criminal defence lawyers are in charge of the following roles.

 - Test the evidence provided by the police